Lottery kiosks and construction site bathrooms: new Ontario regulations kick in

 From self-serve lottery terminals verifying ticket buyers' ages to allowing pharmacists to administer certain injections to requiring women-only bathrooms on construction sites, a wide range of new provincial rules and regulations comes into effect Saturday.

-The changes include a recently announced step aimed at cottage country, with a ban on provincial waterways on floating accommodations, such as rafts and barges that have buildings or structures for people to stay in overnight.
+The changes include a recently announced step aimed at cottage country, with a ban on floating accommodations, such as rafts and barges that have buildings or structures for people to stay in overnight, on provincial waterways.

 Ontario is rolling out self-serve lottery ticket terminals, and a regulation change will allow the machines to verify the customer is at least 18 years old, so staff don't have to individually check IDs.